 Separate the eggs as per instructions above and beat the egg whites with a pinch of salt and a hand mixer.
 About 45 seconds should do it.

-In a large bowl add 2 tbsp sugar, and all of the flour, baking soda, egg yolks, milk, lemon zest, lemon juice and mix it into a smooth batter.
+In a large bowl add two-thirds of the sugar, and all of the flour, baking powder, egg yolks, milk, lemon zest, lemon juice and mix it into a smooth batter.

 Now carefully stir in the beaten egg whites.

-Next melt 1 tbsp butter in a non-stick pan on low to medium heat.
+Next melt half of the butter in a non-stick pan on low to medium heat.